the-teachingRSE-project/competencies/competencies.md

 and using APIs, for example for research data portals or big research projects.
 Ideally, this RSE should also have knowledge about (web) accessibility to allow a broad range of researchers or even the public to use the resulting applications.
-Therefore a deep knowledge of web skills is a required additional skill for this RSE.
+Therefore, a deep knowledge of web development skills is a required additional skill for this RSE.

 #### Legal-RSE
-All RSEs are a go-to person for questions about licensing, mixing and matching of software.
+All RSEs are a go-to person for questions about licensing, in particular when mixing software components with different licenses.
 But with the rising requirements from legislation, we foresee the need for RSEs that still have a background in RSE but extend it with a knowledge of legal processes, that cover corner cases and go beyond applying Best Practice guides.